 Please note that the WooCommerce shop page is named “Shop” by default, be sure to leave it as that because the "Shop Now" CTA button on the front-page leads to this shop page.

-Algori Blogger allows you to build a striking Homepage (front page) comprised of content from the WooCommerce shop and a default blog page with different posts on your site.
+Algori Shop allows you to build a striking Homepage (front page) comprised of content from the WooCommerce shop and a default blog page with different posts on your site.
 Each post's featured image is highlighted, displayed at full content size and with a fixed position.

 To set up these two pages, navigate to “Appearance > Customizer > Homepage Settings” or “Settings > Reading”, and set your site to use a static front page if you haven’t already.
 Then choose the WooCommerce “Shop” page as your Homepage and create a “Blog” page and choose it to be your Posts page.